Scotty Bowman: Career

-Bowman played junior league hockey with the Montreal Junior Canadiens until a fractured skull, resulting from repeated intentional slashes by Jean-Guy Talbot during the 1952 playoffs, ended his long term playing aspirations.
+Bowman played junior league hockey with the Montreal Junior Canadiens until a fractured skull, resulting from an unintentional slash by Jean-Guy Talbot during the 1952 playoffs, ended his long term playing aspirations.
 (Note: Talbot was suspended for one year, though the suspension was rescinded in November 1951.
 He later played in the NHL, including three seasons with Bowman as his head coach.)

 Bowman started coaching, in 1956, as an assistant to head coach Sam Pollock with the Ottawa-Hull Canadiens in the Quebec Junior Hockey League.
 The following season, as head coach, Bowman's team won the 1958 Memorial Cup.
 Soon thereafter, he moved into a coaching job with the Peterborough Petes of the Ontario Hockey League (OHA), the Montreal Canadiens' junior farm team.

 St. Louis Blues (1967–1971)

 Bowman moved into the NHL in 1967 when he joined the expansion St. Louis Blues as an assistant coach under general manager and head coach Lynn Patrick.
 However, Patrick resigned as coach after a slow start, and Bowman took over at age 34.
 The Blues made it to the Stanley Cup finals in their first three years of existence as Western Conference (Expansion) champs.
 Bowman assumed general manager duties after Patrick gave up that job in the summer of 1968.
 Bowman remained in St. Louis until the end of the 1970–71 season but left due to a dispute with team ownership.